KBNLresearch/iromlab/readme.md

 The disc images/rips are saved in a simple batch structure.
 Each batch contains a batch manifest, which is a comma-delimited text file with basic information about each carriers, such as:

 - An identifier that links to a record in the KB catalogue.
-- A serial number (because carriers may span multiple volumes).
+- A volume number (because carriers may span multiple volumes).
-- A carrier type code (cd-rom, dvd-rom, cd-audio or dvd-video).
 - A True/False flag that indicates the status of iromlab's imaging/ripping process.
+- A series of True/False flags that indicate the presence of audio, data, or particular CD layouts (e.g. CD-extra, mixed mode, of cd-interactive).

 These batches can be further processed into ingest-ready Submission Information Packages using [omSipCreator](https://github.com/KBNLresearch/omSipCreator).